Homelessness in Russia: Soviet Russia

 By 1922, there were at least 7 million homeless children in Russia as a result of nearly a decade of devastation from World War I and the Russian Civil War.
 This led to the creation of many orphanages.
 By the 1930s, the USSR declared the abolition of homelessness and every citizen was obliged to have a propiska – a place of permanent residency.
 Nobody could be stripped of propiska without substitution or refuse it without a confirmed permission (called "order") to register in another place.
 If someone wanted to move to another city or expand their living area, they had to find a partner who wanted to mutually exchange the flats.
 The right for shelter was secured in the Soviet constitution.
 Not having permanent residency was legally considered a crime.
 There were also virtually no empty and unused apartments in the cities: any flat where nobody was registered was immediately lent by the state at a symbolic price to others who needed better living conditions.
-If a person who had permanent registration could not pay for shelter, nobody had right to evict them, only to demand money through the court.
-However, this did not put an end to homelessness in the USSR and those who still struggled with homelessness were often labelled "parasites" for not being engaged in socially useful labor.
-Those homeless not on the street were kept in detention centres run by the Ministry of Internal Affairs.
-Soviet journalist Alexei Lebedev after living in the vagrant community in Moscow stated that there were "hundreds of thousands" of homeless in the USSR and that the homeless communities presence was becoming more noticeable in the later years of the USSR.
+If a person who had permanent registration could not pay for shelter, nobody had the right to evict them, only to demand money through the court.
+However, this did not put an end to homelessness in the USSR; Soviet journalist Alexei Lebedev after living in the vagrant community in Moscow stated that there were "hundreds of thousands" of homeless in the USSR and that the homeless community's presence was becoming more noticeable in the later years of the USSR.

+After 1957, the USSR built 2.2 million units every year.
+Due to the institution of basic housing rent, rent only made up about 5% of a family's monthly budget, although in Moscow, the average family only spent 3% of their budget on rent.